lpoirot/MEEN-432-Spring-2024/Project1/P1_README.md

 Our final files are labeled titled "P1_Part1", "Project1_Part1", "Project1_Part2", "P1_Part2_Option1", and "P1_Part2_Option2".
 Additionally, they have been committed with the message "Project 1 Final".
 After locating these files, open them and run the code.
 After waiting for the plots to generate, the data will be presented.

+## Final Week Feedback
+Great Job team!
+I have no feedback